 Photo, video, and carousel ads populate within a user’s timeline.
-They will be marked as sponsored at the top and feature a call-to-action link on the bottom.
+They will be marked as sponsored at the top and feature a call-to-action link at the bottom.

 Collection ads also appear in the timeline.
 But they give users the option to purchase an item directly from the post.
 You can display your fares on a photo or video and if a user clicks on your ad, the Instagram Instant Experience Storefront will open up with the option to buy the featured items.

-Explore ads are similar to a photo and video ad.
+Explore ads are similar to photo and video ads.
 But rather than showing up on the timeline, they exist in the Explore area of Instagram.
 It won’t show up in the main grid but it will once a user clicks a photo and starts to scroll.

 IGTV ads are in the works but haven’t been rolled out completely yet (as of October 2020).
 These ads are still in the testing phase but what we do know is video creators will get 55% of the revenue.

 Instagram Shopping ads are tailored for those taking advantage of the in-app shopping function.
 Your ads will then lead potential customers directly to the product description page.

 You have 280 characters to convey a message to your audience on Twitter.
 This makes it a great platform for efficiently keeping your audience in the loop.
 You can share quick thoughts, promotions, or general updates using Twitter.

 Since the formatting is short and casual, Twitter is ideal for building a genuine connection with your customers or clients.
 It gives you a chance to display your brand personality and hear back from the audience in real time.